foodmaher/Teros/README.md

 WARNING: Translation was done using a translator because I do not speak English ... !!

+This works on the dialog screen for easing works ... !!

 Please do not copy the code without mentioning the source ... !!

 This deposit is designed using the IF system ... !!